DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 Building for our native toolchain is as easy as running `cargo tauri build`.

 On Linux this will build a .deb file but also an AppImage.
 On Windows we will get a proper msi installer that we can distribute.
+On MacOS we will get an Application bundle (`.app`) or an Apple Disk Image (`.dmg`).

 #### Crossbuilding